“There will always be people who are much better at doing this or doing that —

 I’ve seen this quote on bracelets, wall hangings, and memes lately.
 It speaks to me because everything in our whole world seems to be hard right now.
 It’s never been easy or perfect with our politics, degrading societies, and economies blowing up, but it’s been especially difficult this year.

-My mentor has been encouraging me to be more loving toward myself and to believe I deserve all the goodness in my life and in my future. …
+My mentor has been encouraging me to be more loving toward myself and to believe I deserve all the goodness in my life and in my future.
+I know that sounds simple.
+It seems attainable, easy even. …